zerotwooneone/percolator/source/Desktop.Wpf/simulator-plan.md

 - Reserved OTKs awaiting acceptance:
   - When creating a reverse-signal invitation that includes an OTK public key, reserve an OTK by `request_correlation_id` until invite expiry.
   - Reservation must prevent reuse for another invite/handshake.
-  - On expiry or explicit burn, the OTK must transition to a terminal state and be unrecoverable.
+  - On expiry or explicit burn/release, the OTK must transition to a terminal state and be unrecoverable.

+Important boundary (inviter-side):

+- OTK reservation and release are keyed only by `request_correlation_id`.
+- The *inviter* stores any OTK identifiers (if any exist) locally; the invite payload must not be relied upon as the source of truth.
+- Releasing a reservation must not leak private key material (delete/burn only).

+Required API shape (domain interface):

+- `ISelfPreKeyBundleRepository` must support:
+  - reserve: `TryReserveOneTimePreKeyAsync(selfIdentityId, requestCorrelationId, reservedUntilUtc, ...)`
+  - consume: `TryConsumeReservedOneTimePreKeyPrivateAsync(selfIdentityId, requestCorrelationId, nowUtc, ...)`
+  - purge: `PurgeExpiredReservedOneTimePreKeysAsync(selfIdentityId, nowUtc, ...)`
+  - burn/release: a correlation-id-based delete that does not return secrets (required by Chunk 4 purge).

 Invariants: